-There is a theoretical concern that depot GH doses are non-physiological.
+There is a theoretical concern that depot GH doses are non-physiologic.
 With administration of a depot GH product, serum GH levels will be above physiological levels for a higher percentage of time each day.
-The typical physiological pattern (described above) includes a GH peak, then a return to unmeasureable baseline, then another peak, etc (two to six pulses each night).
+The typical physiologic pattern (described above) includes a GH peak, then a return to unmeasureable baseline, then another peak, etc. (two to six pulses each night).
 In contrast, depot GH yields levels that are more like those seen in acromegalic patterns, which never decline to baseline (see Figure 4).
 It is not currently known whether there is a higher risk of cancer with sustained GH elevation.

-Matching of Physiological Levels and Pattern of Growth Hormone Secretion therapy using GHRH requires several injections daily or an infusion.
-If it were possible to develop a depot form of GHRH, then it could be given monthly, every three months, yearly and theoretically still could induce pulsatile GH release.
-A depot GH releaser should be effective at producing a pulsatile GH pattern unless there has been a direct pituitary insult.
-Intravenous or subcutaneous GH infusion pumps to induce physiological pulses are not currently practical.
+Matching of Physiologic Levels and Pattern of Growth Hormone Secretion

+In most instances of GHD in children, hypothalamic deficiency of GHRH is the cause (with intact pituitary GH secretory capability).
+Therapeutic use of GHRH to enhance GH secretion is limited by the short duration of action of GHRH.^{17,75,80} GHRH therapy produces pulsatile release of GH, similar to normal physiology; however, therapy using GHRH requires several injections daily or an infusion.
+If it were possible to develop a depot form of GHRH, then it could be given monthly, every three months, yearly, and theoretically still could induce pulsatile GH release.75 A depot GH releaser should be effective at producing a pulsatile GH pattern unless there has been a direct pituitary insult.81 Intravenous or subcutaneous GH infusion pumps to induce physiologic pulses are not currently practical.